-The DSMC2 Production Module features two (2) 24V RS (run/stop) connectors.
 The two (2) Fischer 3-pin 102 connectors supply a combined 24V power out at a maximum sustained current draw of 2.5A.
-Each connector also includes a start/stop trigger input.

-To operate the GPI contact closure style trigger, short Pin 3 (GPI) to Pin 1 (ground).
+Each connector also includes a run/stop (R/S) trigger input.
+To operate the contact closure style trigger, short Pin 3 (R/S) to Pin 1 (ground).